How to Get Rid of Mice in Your House: The Complete Guide

 Trapping

-Trapping is one of the most popular methods for getting rid of mice.
+Trapping is one of the most popular DIY methods for getting rid of mice.
 There are all sorts of different traps available, from traditional snap traps to live traps.

 Rodent Bait Stations

 Another popular method for getting rid of mice is using bait stations.
 There are all sorts of different rodent baits available on the market.
-Just be sure to use them safely and according to the instructions on the label!
+Just be sure to use them safely and according to the instructions on the label.
 The bait is a Pesticide and can harm people and animals.
-The rodent baits MUST be in a container made for this use.

 The potential downside to using rodent baits is that when mice (or rats) feed on the bait stations, the dead rodents might die inside your house.
-House mouse control can be a smelly job!

 Glue Boards